J4NN0/J4NN0.github.io/README.md

 This is my personal Website.
 You can find:
+- My socials 👥
 - About me 😎
+  - Short description about my life
   - My hobbies 🏎
-- My socials 👥
+  - And more
 - Some short description of my important projects 💻
+- Curriculum Vitae
+- Contacts
+- Hacking \- White Hat guide
+  - WPS cracking
+  - WEP cracking
+  - More incoming...

 What are you waiting for?
 [Know me better](https://j4nn0.github.io.)!